nazianafis/StackOverflow-Data-Analysis/README.md

 2. Is there a difference in job satisfaction between developers who had an IT related undergraduate major and those who didn’t?
 3. Do developers from Non IT backgrounds think differently about the importance of having a formal education, such as a university degree in Computer Science, for their career?

-The complete set of files is publicly available and can be downloaded from the Stack Overflow site [here](https://insights.stackoverflow.com/survey).
-Alternatively, you can find the main CSV file (titled _survey_results_public.csv_) in my Github repo [here](https://github.com/nazianafis/StackOverflow-Data-Analysis/blob/main/survey_results_public.csv).

 ![stack overflow image](https://github.com/nazianafis/StackOverflow-Data-Analysis/blob/main/images/so-1%20(2).png)

-## File Description <a name="files"></a>

-* StackOverflow_Survey_Analysis.ipynb - The main showcase of work related to the above questions.
-* survey_results_public.csv - Public dataset downloaded from the Stack Overflow website.

 ## Results<a name="results"></a>